 Diamonds are the most important group of gemstones in commercial terms.
-Diamonds are appreciated for their great hardness, brilliance, fire and the large range of colours in which they can form.
-Colourless diamonds (white to yellowish) are the most important group of diamonds in the trade.
-So-called fancy coloured diamonds (red, pink, blue, green etc.) are much rarer and more expensive.
+Diamonds are appreciated for their great hardness, brilliance, fire and the large range of colors in which they can form.
+Colorless diamonds (white to yellowish) are the most important group of diamonds in the trade.
+So-called fancy colored diamonds (red, pink, blue, green etc.) are much rarer and more expensive.

 Mining of Diamonds

 Diamonds are found in a wide range of countries, in both primary and secondary deposits.
 India was the first producer of diamonds in the world, with its famed Golconda diamond mines.
 Apart from minor production in Borneo, the diamond industry was dependent on India for diamonds.
 The discovery of major diamond deposits in Brazil in the 18th century and especially in South Africa at the end of the 19th century were major milestones for the diamond industry.

 In 2015, the 5 largest diamond producing countries were Australia, Botswana, Canada, DRC, and Russia.
 Other producers include Angola, Brazil, Namibia, Sierra Leone, South Africa and Zimbabwe.
 Minor producers include CAR, Ghana, Guinea, Guyana, India, Indonesia (Borneo), Lesotho, Liberia, Tanzania and Venezuela.